How Do Data Analysts Respond to AI Assistance? A Wizard-of-Oz Study: Discussion

 \section{Discussion}

-In this work, we examined how to incorporate planning assistance into AI-based analysis assistants.
+In this work, we explored the potential of AI-based data analysis assistants that incorporate execution \textit{and} planning assistance.
 To identify the scope of suggestion content, we initially performed a \litreview review and a behavioral-driven analysis of independent analyses from a crowd-sourced analysis study (Sec. \ref{sec:suggestions}) to define categories of relevant suggestions (Table \ref{tab:suggestions}).
-Next, we conducted (Sec. \ref{sec:labstudy}) a \woz study to elicit the circumstances in which suggestions are helpful.
-Here, we discuss takeaways from our study findings and design guidelines for creating helpful assistants (Table~\ref{tab:design_implications}).
+To explore the essential components of a helpful suggestion, we conducted a \woz study to elicit the circumstances in which suggestions are helpful.